pviral/icloud/README.md

  `selenium-standalone start`

-2. I have verify subject and email address of receiver
+2. I have verify subject and email address
 3. Setup Instruction assume you have webdriverio, mocha and spec-reporter install on your machines